ShawnDEvans/smbmap/README.md

   -A PATTERN            Define a file name pattern (regex) that auto downloads
-                        a file on a match (requires -R or -r), not case sensitive, ex '(web|global).(asax|config)' -q                    Disable verbose output.
-Only shows shares you have READ/WRITE on, and supresses file listing when performing a search (-A).
+                        a file on a match (requires -R or -r), not case sensitive, ex '(web|global).(asax|config)' -g                    Make the output grep friendly, used with -r or -R (otherwise it ouputs nothing) -q                    Quiet verbose output.
+Only shows shares you have READ or WRITE on, and supresses file listing when performing a search (-A).
   --depth DEPTH         Traverse a directory tree to a specific depth